kkapelon/kkapelon.github.io/_posts/2015-10-22-spock-vs-junit.md

 There are two big advantages of Spock labels against using plain comments (like the JUnit example)

-1. The Spock labels are full English text that also appear on test reports (more in a minute)
+1. The Spock labels are full English text that also appear on test reports (more on this later)
 2. The Spock labels have also semantic value

 The second point is best illustrated with a *bad* example.